sigasi/sigasi_insights/content/vscode/setup.md

 weight: 1
 pager: true
 ---
-This page explains how to install and configure the VS Code extension.
+This page explains how to install and configure the Sigasi Studio extension for VS Code.

 ## Requirements

 ### VS Code Version

-The extension requires VS Code `1.71.0` or higher.
+The extension requires _VS Code_ or _VS Codium_ version `1.71.0` or higher.

 ### Java Runtime